mserve-io/mserve/README.md

 ## esbuild plugin

-This library exports an `OutputProcessorProvider` for [esbuild-plugin-mml](https://github.com/mml-io/esbuild-plugin-mml), which hooks into the build process, re-writes the imports to a format usable on MServe, and optionally deploy them to your chosen project.
+This library exports an `OutputProcessorProvider` for [esbuild-plugin-mml](https://github.com/mml-io/esbuild-plugin-mml), which hooks into the build process, re-writes the imports to a format usable on MServe.
+The `mserve deploy` command can be then pointed at the build directory to deploy the build artifacts.

 Below is an example usage of the outputProcessor